 Above: The wooden pantry modification in their Arctic Fox

-TCM: Bryan is a certainly a valued contributor here.
-Plus, he has a habit of winning the calendar contest more often than not.
+Bryan is certainly a valued contributor here.
 Have you made any modifications to your truck or camper?

 Celina: We purchased a Ford backup camera, mounted it in a wooden box, and installed it on the bottom of our Fox Landing bumper step system.
 That allows us to use the same wiring and screen that the built-in Ford camera uses.